US STOCKS-Wall St higher ahead of expected Fed rate hike

 "If inflation heads in the right direction, four hikes may be warranted.
 The key here is the Fed really needs to stay ahead of the curve so that they're not in a difficult position where they have to raise too quickly."

-All 11 major S&P sectors were higher, with the energy index's 1.08 percent rise leading the gainers.
+Nine of the 11 major S&P sectors were higher, with the energy index's 1.07 percent rise leading the gainers.

 Oil prices rebounded on Wednesday, lifted by a surprise drawdown in U.S. inventories and data from the International Energy Agency suggested OPEC cuts should create a crude deficit in the first half of 2017.